ikizhvatov/jlsca-tutorials/HPC.md

 1. Setup passwordless SSH login from the login node to the used cluster nodes.
 Passwordless means:

-    * Setup the login with SSH key only using `ssh-copy-id` (and generating the SSH key pair if not yet exists).
-This is done only once.
+    * Setup the login with SSH key using `ssh-copy-id` (and generating the SSH key pair if not yet exists).
+This is done from the login node once per node where the workers will be deployed.
     * If needed, cache the SSH private key password with `ssh-agent` and `ssh-add`.
 This is done once every login to the login node (and can be put in one of the login scripts of course).

 2. Install Julia by uncompressing a generic Linux tarball from https://julialang.org/downloads/ in the home directory.